The Zelda 64 Engine is the core engine for both Ocarina of Time and Majora's Mask.

 Scenes also contain exits that load a new scene when touched.
 Exits are part of the collision mesh for the scene and are triggered by passing over them.
 Because they are part of the scene collision, you can always trigger an exit by reaching the exit's physical location, regardless of what map is loaded.

-For example, if Kokiri Forest's "village" room is loaded, walking into where the Deku Tree's mouth would be will transport you to the Inside the Deku Tree scene.
+For example, if Kokiri Forest's "village" room is loaded, walking into where the Deku Tree's mouth would be will still transport you to the Inside the Deku Tree scene.

 Exits can be thought of as being always "on"; only geography and actor placements are used to block access to them.

-In some scenes, the rooms are not linked together, and instead are treated as seperate locations.
+In some scenes, the rooms are not linked together, and instead are treated as separate locations.
 Because the scenes contain collision for all rooms, and exits are part of the collision mesh, you can potentially trigger the exit for a room you did not originally enter.
 This is known as Wrong Warping, but is unrelated to the newer Wrong Warp glitch.

 Below is a short list of scenes which group together non-interconnected rooms/